9 Install or deploy Origin to the user's computers or a file server

 - Share this folder with FULL READ/WRITE privileges and note its UNC share name. (e.g. \\A\Origin\)

 - Email to all users to ask them to run the setup.exe file.
-Users must be logged into their computers with a log in account that has administrative privileges and they must be on the network and they must be able to access to \\A\<Origin Setup folder>.
+Users must be logged into their computers with a log in account that has administrative privileges and they must be on the network and they have access to \\A\<Origin Setup folder>.

-- This silent installation method only installs Origin onto the target computers.
+- This installation method only installs Origin onto the target computers.

 - For Concurrent Network packages, registration is optional.
 If user wants to register Origin, he/she can select menu Help: Register on-line to open the Registration dialog to register himself/herself.